How Varify calculates the significance

 Best practices for A/A testing:

-- Running time: at least 10 days
+- Duration: at least 10 days

 - At least 500 conversions per variant